Will Kentucky cover the spread vs. Miami (FL)? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Kentucky has been at least a -250 moneyline favorite three times this season and won all of those games.
+- The Wildcats are undefeated in three games this season when favored by -275 or more on the moneyline.

-- The bookmakers' moneyline implies a 71.4% chance of a victory for the Wildcats.
+- The moneyline for this contest implies a 73.3% chance of a victory for Kentucky.

 Kentucky vs. Miami (FL) Over/Under Stats